 GO Transit is in the process of increasing its rail service on the Lakeshore corridor.
 Capacity to accommodate increased service for both the Lakeshore East and Stouffville Rail services is restricted by the number of available tracks.
 To remove this operational constraint and improve overall rail service, it is proposed to construct a third mainline track between Cherry Street and the Scarborough GO Station where the Stouffville service diverts to the north.
-Therefore, GO Transit is undertaking a Class Environmental Assessment, Federal Environmental Assessment Screening, and a Preliminary Design Study for an additional mainline track on the Lakeshore East GO line from Cherry Street to the Scarborough GO Station.
+Therefore, GO Transit has completed a Class EA, Federal EA Screening, and a Preliminary Design Study for an additional mainline track on the Lakeshore East GO line from Cherry Street to the Scarborough GO Station.
+Construction of the third track is underway.
+GO has commenced site preparation work of the Don Yard and construction of yard improvements will commence in the summer of 2006.